 - Don’t cope well with travelling or moving house.

-Dogs make wonderful companions, as they are full of energy, love their owner unconditionally, and are great with kids.
-They can also help keep you active with daily walk down the street or to the park for a run.
+Dogs make wonderful companions, as they're full of energy, love their owner unconditionally, and are great with kids.
+They can also help keep you active with a daily walk down the street or to the park for a run.

 Some scientists have found that when a dog is with their owner, the feel good hormone dopamine is released in the brain, showing that dogs can feel love for their owners.
-They do however require a lot of maintenance as they cannot be kept inside all the time need daily walks and can be more expensive to feed than cats.
+They do however require a lot of maintenance as they can't be kept inside all the time!
+They need daily walks and they can be more expensive to feed than cats.

 Below are pros and cons for keeping a dog: